Economic history of the United States: Fiscal policy

 Federal taxes on incomes, profits and payrolls had risen to high levels during World War II and had been cut back only slowly; the highest rates for individuals reached the 90% level.
 Congress cut tax rates in 1964.
 President Lyndon B. Johnson (1963–69) dreamed of creating a "Great Society", and began many new social programs to that end, such as Medicaid and Medicare.
+During the Korean War, the Economic Stabilization Agency supervised price controls.

 Military and space spending

 After the Cold War began in 1947, and especially after the Korean War began in 1950, the government adopted a strategy in NSC 68 military spending.
 Economists examined how much this "military Keynesianism" stimulated the economy.

 President Eisenhower feared that excessive military spending would damage the economy, so he downsized the Army after Korea and shifted priorities to missiles and nuclear weapons (which were much less expensive than army divisions).
 He also promoted the Interstate Highway system as necessary for national defense, and made space exploration a priority.
-His successor John F. Kennedy made a manned mission to the moon a national priority.
+His successor John F. Kennedy made a crewed mission to the moon a national priority.
 Much of the new spending went to California and the West, a continuation of wartime spending.

 An even greater impact came in the South, where it stimulated a modernization of the economy away from cotton towards manufacturing and high technology.
 For example, there were new, large technologically sophisticated installations at the Atomic Energy Commission's Savannah River Site in South Carolina; the Redstone Arsenal at Huntsville, Alabama; nuclear research facilities at Oak Ridge, Tennessee; and space facilities at Cape Canaveral, Florida, at the Lyndon B. Johnson Space Center in Houston, and at the John C. Stennis Space Center in Mississippi.

 The Defense Department financed some of private industry's research and development throughout these decades, most notably ARPANET (which would become the Internet).